itstorque/itstorque.github.io/index.md

 </div>

 Hey there!
 I go by Torque (<a onclick="playAudio()"><span style="font-size: 15px; transform: translateY(-3px);display: inline-block;">🔉</span>/tɔɹk/</a>)
-and I am a senior at MIT interested in hardware, computational photography, quantum computing and math.
-I spent the past year doing
+and I am a senior at MIT interested in hardware, superconducting electronics, computational photography and quantum computing.
+I enjoy reducing problems into math, designing devices and algorithms to be
+<span class="emoji-word optimal-stars">optimal</span> and hacking functionality into existing
+software.
+Outside of my research, you can find me designing my own microcontroller, going on hikes or fangriling about
+<span class="emoji-word julia">julia</span>.
+{: .intro}

+In my undergrad, I did
 <span class="emoji-word research">research</span> on
 <span class="emoji-word diamond">diamond</span>-based
-quantum computing, making simulators for superconductors and developing
+quantum computing, made simulators for superconducting devices and developed
 <span class="emoji-word glasses">glasses</span>
 that filter out epileptic triggers with a team of product designers.
-Outside of research and classes, you can find me designing my own microcontroller, going on hikes or practicing the ukulele.
 {: .intro}

 <div class="landscape">